pulumi/docs/pulumi-hugo/themes/default/content/docs/get-started/install/migrating-3.0.md

 ## Required updates for automation API users

-The Pulumi 3.0 rc includes the final preview of the Automation API, which standardizes the namespace requirements for Automation API.
-You need to update programs that use automation API to use the following namespaces:
+If you used a pre-GA release of Automation API, you need to update programs that use automation API to use the following namespaces:

 {{< chooser language "javascript,typescript,python,go,csharp" >}}